Learning Disability (SLD DSM-5 Specific Learning Disability) Assessment

 Clinical Psychology Associates of North Central Florida

-We perform psychological and neuropsychological assessments of learning disabilities, attention-deficit hyperactivity disorder and other conditions which may interfere with learning and adjustment in children, adolescents, college students and adults.
+We perform psychological and neuropsychological assessments of learning disabilities, attention-deficit hyperactivity disorder, autism spectrum disorder, and other conditions which may interfere with learning and adjustment in children, adolescents, college students and adults.
 We also offer career counseling and assessment services.

 Such evaluations are often used for diagnostic determinations, qualifications for services, exceptional student education and for accommodations in school and on tests.
 We also conduct evaluations for IQ assessment of evaluation of gifted students.